All Episodes

 They are small D Democrats, and we have nothing to lose, Mark.

-We've already gone off the cliff, and we're trying not to hit the bottom.
+We've already gone off the cliff and we're trying not to hit the bottom.

-It's uh but at the heart of it, you make a very good point.
+But at the heart of it, you make a very good point.

-The argument that you will destroy uh the Conservative Party doesn't run if the Conservative Party doesn't do anything for conservatism.
+The argument that you will destroy the Conservative Party doesn't run if the Conservative Party doesn't do anything for conservatism.

 There's nothing conservative about this budget bill.